srinath39/ms-march-2023-demo/README.md

 **EmployeeManagement:** This class is a Main class and responsible for establishing a connection with a database using JDBC.
 Edit the EmployeeManagement.java file to provide your database details. <br/>
 **EmployeeManagementSystem:** This class contains methods for inserting, deleting, and updating employee records in the database. <br/>
-**EmployeeDetails:** This class stores the personal and employment details of a single employee. <br/>

 # Prerequisites
 **MySQL database:** The application uses a MySQL database to store employee records. create a database with name `mydb` and also create tables with following sql files in `Prerequisites_SQL` folder.
-The `mydb_admin.sql` file contains the SQL query to create the necessary table for login .The `mydb_employee.sql` file contains the SQL query to create the employee table.
+The `mydb_admin.sql` file contains the SQL queries to create the necessary table for login .The `mydb_employee.sql` file contains the SQL queries to create the employee table and The `mydb_available.sql` file contains the SQL queries to create employee week availability.

 # How to run the application :
 1. Clone the repository to your local machine.